 What is the best way to propagate (grow more) Cranberry Hibiscus?

 False roselle is easy to grow from cuttings or seeds.
-Cut several 3-6″ pieces off the plant, remove the last few leaves and stick 3-4 cuttings into the same hole.
+Cut several 3″-6″ pieces off the plant, remove the last few leaves and stick 3-4 cuttings into the same hole.
 (If you only grow one cutting, it will look very scraggly).
 Keep the cutting watered.
-It will droop for a few days, perk up then continue to grow.
+It will droop for a few days, then perk up and continue to grow.

 Although I am in zone 9b, my red hibiscus tends to die in the winter if we get a few nights of freezing temperatures, but, every year it comes back from the seeds that dropped.